amosproj/amos2024ss05-knowledge-graph-extractor/Documentation/shortcuts.md

 ### Separately Starting the Components

-If you want to start the components separately.

-You can use the prefix `make backend-<command>`/` make frontend-<command>` for the separate backend and frontend commands or by navigating to the respective directories and running the Makefile commands.
+If you want to start the components separately, you can use the prefix `make backend-<command>`/`make frontend-<command>` for the separate backend and frontend commands or by navigating to the respective directories and running the Makefile commands.

 **Start only the frontend:**

 ```bash
 make frontend-build-dev